Wyguy12/Wyguy12/README.md

 A little about my background...

 I graduated college in 2014 through Central Lakes College with a 2 year robotics/automated systems technology A.A.S Degree.
-I then moved into a robotics/automation technician position where I have gained extensive knowledge in automation programming, mechanical/electrical, assembly/wiring as well as troubleshooting skills.
+I then moved into a robotics/automation technician position where I have gained extensive knowledge in automation programming, mechanical/electrical, assembly/wiring design & troubleshooting skills.

 In my most recent position I worked in an electrical designer role where I designed electrical schematics/2D panel layouts for control and power distribution enclosures for various applications such as reverse osmosis, gravity & horizontal pressure filter systems among many others in the water treatment industry.